Lokeshrathi/Bangalore-House-Prices/README.md

 ![](/Images/Pre1.png)

-The prices mentioned are in Lakhs(Indian Currenccy)
+The prices mentioned are in Lakhs(Indian Currency)

 ## Deployment
 In this step, I built a **streamlit** API endpoint that was hosted on **Heroku**.
 The API endpoint takes in a request with a list of values from location, number of Square foot area, Bathroom, and BHK.